Unvaccinated Djokovic says he is out of Indian Wells, Miami

 And on March 1, Djokovic announced that he and coach Marian Vajda were splitting up after 15 years together.

-In his lone on-court action of the year, Djokovic lost to Jiri Vesely in the quarterfinals of the Dubai Championships.
+In his lone tournament of the year, Djokovic lost to Jiri Vesely in the quarterfinals of the Dubai Championships.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports